Equity and Reconciliation

 People are not problems.
 Social inequities are.

-Many people face discrimination for their skin colour, culture, sexuality, gender, ethnicity, religion, age, or ability.
-These biases are deeply rooted in colonialism and systemic racism, showing up in policies and power structures that keep Indigenous peoples, Black and racialized communities, 2SLGBTQ+ people, people with disabilities, women, and other marginalized groups from reaching their full potential.
+Many people face discrimination for their skin colour, culture, sexuality, gender, ethnicity, religion, age, and/or ability.
+These biases are deeply rooted in colonialism and systemic racism, showing up in policies and power structures that keep Indigenous Peoples, Black and racialized communities, 2SLGBTQIA+ people, people with disabilities, women, and other marginalized groups from reaching their full potential.

 The result is higher levels of poverty, poor mental and physical health, and social exclusion for those groups.

-hate-motivated incidents were reported to Ottawa police in the first six months of 2023 – more than 20% higher than the year before.
+hate-motivated incidents were reported to Ottawa police in 2024.

 30%